Blockchain-Mexico/Instafest-NFT/README.md

-# 👽 Welcome to Instafest NFT
+# 🎹️👽 Welcome to Instafest NFT

--Create a festival lineup from your top artists.
+🎹️Create a festival lineup from your top artists.
--Sign in to your Spotify account to get started.
+↻      ◁  II  ▷     ↺ Sign in to your Spotify account to get started.

 ⭐️ And create a NFT of your gig.